Creative Apple-Themed Lessons and Classroom Projects

 Ingredients:

-1. Place vanilla wafer cookies into a gallon-size plastic bag and crush them into tiny crumbs.
+1. Place vanilla wafer cookies into a gallon-size plastic bag and crush into tiny crumbs.

 2. Transfer the crumbs to a mixing bowl.